Gilead.com

 other.
 This can cause you to have too much or not enough HARVONI or other medicines in your body.

 This may affect the way HARVONI or your other medicines work, or may cause side effects.
-Keep a list

-• You can ask your healthcare provider or pharmacist for a list of medicines that interact with
+of your medicines to show your healthcare provider and pharmacist. • You can ask your healthcare provider or pharmacist for a list of medicines that interact with

 Tell your healthcare provider if you take any medicines containing tenofovir disoproxil